-Soil descriptions and logging will be completed on bulk ISM samples and locations where discrete samples are collected.
+Soil descriptions and logging will be completed on bulk ISM samples.
 The field geologist or engineer will describe the general soil characteristics of each ISM unit, noting any indications of contamination based on sheen testing, olfactory response, and photoionization detector (PID) reading, and will describe the lithologic characteristics using the Unified Soil Classification System (USCS) in general accordance with ASTM 2487/2488.
-Other features such as sorting, sedimentary features, mineralogy, and contacts with other soil types will be noted, if relevant
+Other features such as sorting, sedimentary features, mineralogy, contacts with other soil types and the presence of anthropogenic material will be noted, if relevant.